hbomb79/go-chanassert/README.md

 - the expecter is satisfied (i.e. all layers are satisfied),
 - the expecter is terminated due to exceeding the timeout when using either of `AwaitSatisfied(timeout)` or `AssertSatisfied(t, timeout)`,
 - the channel closes.

+> [!NOTE]
+> An expecter becomes satisfied when it's seen all the messages it _expected_ to see, however this does not mean the expecter is without errors.
+A satisfied expecter may have seen messages it did *not* expect, which is not mutually exclusive with seeing all the messages it *did* expect.

 ```mermaid
 flowchart TD